Elliott Morgan: Post-SourceFed (2014–present)

 On April 11, 2014, Morgan hosted his final video on the SourceFed channel.
 After his departure, Morgan continued his Happy Hour vlog series, which regularly featured several other SourceFed personalities, until October 2015.
 On April 12, 2014, Morgan began hosting the newly-launched Mashable Minute on Mashable's YouTube channel, a series produced by Collective Digital Studio.
 Morgan later hosted Monumental, a second online series produced by CDS under Mashable's online catalogue.

 In October 2014, Morgan began hosting the weekly series, Misconceptions, on the Mental Floss YouTube channel.
 In addition to this series, Morgan began occasionally appearing in "Mental Floss: List" videos and continued to do so after "Misconceptions" aired its final episode on February 19, 2016.

 In 2015, Morgan made a temporary return to SourceFed as the host of a weekly series called The Study.
 Prior to its debut, Morgan described the satire news/talk show as one that would feature “tight writing, irreverent humor, and a lot of dumb vape pen smoke.”
 The Study premiered on August 22, 2015, and maintained high viewership until its final episode, entitled "Elliott C. Morgan Gets Cancelled!", was released on April 23 of 2016.
 In the same year, Morgan hosted a short-lived online revival of classic game show Beat the Clock(featuring various internet personalities as contestants) for YouTube's online channel Buzzr until 2016.

 In December 2015, Morgan recorded his first stand up comedy special entitled "Premature".
 The special premiered on Vimeo On-Demand December 10, with SUPERGRAVITY Pictures producing.
-The hourlong show included material outside of the usual from Morgan, but was well-received.
+The hour-long show included material outside of the usual from Morgan, but was well-received.
 Morgan used this special to kick-off his comedy tour while still regularly updating his personal YouTube channel and appearing as a guest on other channels.